TL;DR

 - Enter Pokémon Centers as soon as you rebuild them — the first visit to each new Center always includes a Human Record waiting on the floor.
 For a full guide to rebuilding Centers across all five regions, see our Pokémon Center guide

-- Keep your PP topped up before extended exploration runs — you’ll often need to use Rock Smash and other moves repeatedly to clear paths to Records.
+- Keep your PP topped up before extended exploration runs — you’ll need Rock Smash, Cut, and other moves repeatedly to clear paths to Records.
 Our PP guide covers all the best ways to stay stocked

 Frequently Asked Questions